standardrhyme/mp1/README.md

 Clone the following git repository with `git clone https://github.com/standardrhyme/mp1`.

 ### Step 2: Initialize gossip protocol
 Change the current directory to be within the recently cloned folder.
-Start the gossip protocol with `go run gossip.go`
+Start the gossip protocol with `go run gossip.go plot.go`

 ##### If an error of the following form is triggered: